Jury clears 3 men in the last trial tied to the plot to kidnap Michigan Gov. Gretchen Whitmer

 “If you help in whole or even in part you’ve satisfied that element” of the crime, he said.
 “Was he helping him to plan?
 Was he helping him prepare?
 The answer is absolutely.”

 Michael Null, 41, did not testify and his lawyer took the unusual step of declining to question any witnesses during the trial.
-Tom Siver told jurors that Michael Null did nothing wrong.
+Tom Siver said Michael Null did nothing wrong.

 Informants and undercover FBI agents were inside the group for months before arrests were made in October 2020.
 Whitmer was not physically harmed.